royy06/identity-runbook/Project 5-Identity Governance & JML Lifecycle/Runbook.md

 ---

 ## Step 4 – Conduct Access Review / Governance Check

-I ran an access review to make sure users only had the access they needed.
+I intended to run an access review on the App-Access-Admins and App-Access-Users groups to ensure users only had the access they needed.
+Because my lab subscription had expired, I couldn’t complete the live access review.
+I documented the current membership for both groups and noted what the expected results would be after a proper review.”

 ---